 Best of all, you can get in, get the best of, and get out of town in 72 hours, no problem.
 Hop an early morning flight, and you can be shredding gnargnar within an hour or two of landing at Salt Lake City International airport, a Delta Air Lines hub that is just 35 minutes from the slopes.
 It’s possible to hit Park City’s ski resorts—Deer Valley and Park City Mountain Resort —in one weekend.

 Your correspondent being a snowboarder, this itinerary skips Deer Valley, though he dutifully reports that a meal at the stellar St. Regis Deer Valley’s J&G Grill (from Michelin-starred mega-chef Jean-Georges Vongerichten), is worth the ride up the hotel’s private funicular for the locally sourced Paisley Farm pork or Koosharem Valley trout and a table by the windows at Utah’s top slopeside dining room.

-If you arrive in town ill-equipped for the slopes, stop in at Jans for the latest helmets and goggles by Shred, designed with and tested by Park City’s own Olympic champ Ted Ligety.
 You can head straight to Main Street without schleping your snowboard or skis thanks to Ski Butlers, experts that come to your pad, discuss your skills and style, and take your measurements to deliver the optimal performance package right to your door.